Skip to Content

 Gardening Lunar Calendar

-One should track different moon phases to get a better idea of gardening based on the lunar cycle.
-And other than just the lunar phases, it is also important to note the amount of time the moon spends in the sky.
+One should track different moon phases to better understand gardening based on the lunar cycle.
+And other than just the lunar phases, it is also important to note the time the Moon spends in the sky.
 Let us now have a closer look at each of the lunar phases to help you plan your garden activities better:

 New Moon – 1st Quarter